Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: An example of unsolvable 3DSM of size 20

-Since for the graph~$H$ no stable matching exists, for the matching $\mu_H$, one can find a blocking triple $(v,v',v'')$, where $v,v',v''\in V(H)$.
-Similarly to the proof of Theorem~\ref{unSolvabable}, we conclude that the same triple $(v,v',v'')$ is blocking in the matching~$\mu_G$ in the 3DSM problem. \qquad $\square$
+There exists no stable matching for the graph~$H$, therefore, for the matching $\mu_H$ one can find a blocking triple $(v,v',v'')$, where $v,v',v''\in V(H)$.
+Similarly to the proof of Theorem~\ref{unSolvabable}, we conclude that the same triple $(v,v',v'')$ is blocking for the matching~$\mu_G$ of 3DSM. \qquad $\square$

-Let us calculate the size of the 3DSM problem mentioned in Theorem~\ref{exampleTh}.
-Each of subgraphs $H_0$, $H_2$, and $H_7$, has, in total, 8 vertices that correspond to various genders, while each subgraph among $H_{1,4}$, $H_{3,6}$, and $H_{5,8}$ does 10 ones.
-Therefore, the graph~$G$ mentioned in Theorem~\ref{exampleTh} defines the 3DSM problem of size~18.
+Let us calculate the size of 3DSM mentioned in Theorem~\ref{exampleTh}.
+Subgraphs $H_0$, $H_2$, and $H_7$ have, in total, 8 vertices, which correspond to various genders.
+Each of subgraphs $H_{3,6}$, $H_{5,8}$, together with the subgraph shown in Fig.~\ref{keyGraph2} (with the same coloring of vertices as that shown in the figure), has 10 vertices of each of three genders.
+However, instead of the subgraph shown in Fig.~\ref{keyGraph2}, we get subgraphs $H_1$ and~$H_4$, i.e., two identical subgraphs shown in Fig.~\ref{keyGraph} (with the same coloring of vertices).
+They have, in total, two vertices of each gender, which are ``extra'' in comparison with vertices of the subgraph shown in Fig.~\ref{keyGraph2}.
+Therefore, the graph~$G$ mentioned in Theorem~\ref{exampleTh} defines 3DSM of size~8+10+2=20.